BND Hamburger Icon

 9. Personal chef

-This business requires you to plan and prepare weekly or daily meals for your clients, so strong cooking skills and a working knowledge of nutrition and special diets are a must.
+This business requires you to plan and prepare weekly or daily meals for your clients, so solid cooking skills and a working knowledge of nutrition and special diets are a must.
 You don’t necessarily need to have graduated from culinary school, but having some cooking classes under your belt will boost your credibility.
 While you may have to do some traveling to and from supermarkets and client homes, your customers should cover the cost of ingredients in addition to your service charge.

 TipTip